LycheeOrg/LycheeOrg.github.io/docs/faq.md

 ### How can I install Lychee without SSH access?

-* 1 &mdash; Download the latest release.
+1. Download the latest release
-* 2 &mdash; Extract and upload the folder via ftp.
+2. Extract and upload the folder via FTP
-* 3 &mdash; access the website.
+3. access the website
 If you are at the wrong address you will be told to go to the `public` folder.
 Once open, you will be redirected to the install procedure.
 Completed you will be able to create an admin account and enjoy Lychee.